Skip to main content

 Symmetry-Mode (ISODISTORT) Rietveld Refinement – LaMnO3

 Learning Outcomes: This example shows how to perform a “symmetry-mode” Rietveld analysis that refines symmetry-motivated symmetry-mode amplitudes rather than atomic xyz coordinates.
-These group-theoretically derived symmetry modes tend to produce intuitive geometric motions like polyhedral rotations, shears, etc., and are related to the traditional basis of atomic xyz coordinates by a simple linear transformation (i.e. a square matrix).
-You can also refine site occupancies based on symmetry modes.
+These group-theoretically derived symmetry modes often produce intuitive geometric motions like polyhedral rotations, shears, etc., and are related to the traditional basis of atomic xyz coordinates by a simple linear transformation (i.e. a square matrix).
+You can also refine site occupancies and magentic moments based on symmetry modes.
 The symmetry-mode details are calculated using the ISODISTORT software of Harold Stokes and Branton Campbell.
-For it to work, you’ll need the “Symmetry Mode Refinement” menus installed.
-These are installed automatically when you install jedit menus.
+For the tutorial you can either use the “Symmetry Mode Refinement” menus of jEdit or the standard Rietveld/Pawley menus in VS Code.

 The example used here is a well-known distortion of LaMnO3 [Rodriguez-Carvajal et al., PRB 57 R3189 (1998)] with space group #62.
 In the standard Pnma setting, its supercell is related to the cubic Pm-3m parent cell by the transformation matrix {(1 0 1),(0 2 0),(-1 0 1)}.
-You will generate the superstructure in terms of symmetry modes using ISODISTORT, save the results to a TOPAS .str file, and use this file to set up a symmetry-mode Rietveld analysis with jedit.
+You will generate the superstructure in terms of symmetry modes using ISODISTORT, save the results to a TOPAS .str file, and use this file to set up a symmetry-mode Rietveld analysis with jedit or VS Code topas-editor.

 Authors: John and Branton

-1. Download the files listed above to the working directory on your local computer.
+1. Download the files linked above to the working directory on your local computer.

-2. Go to the ISODISTORT website and follow the “upload parent structure from a CIF file” link.
-Browse to find the “lamno3_pm3m.cif” file in your working directory, click the “Upload” button, and then click “OK” on the next page to finish importing the undistorted parent structure.
+2. Go to the ISODISTORT website and follow the “Import parent structure from a CIF structure file” instruction.
+Click on “Choose file” then browse to find the “lamno3_pm3m.cif” file in your working directory, click the “OK” button to upload.
+You’ll be taken to the “search” page in a new browser tab.

-3. Under the “Method 3” heading, which allows you to “search over arbitrary k points for specified space group and basis”, select point group mmm and select the “conventional or primitive real-space supercell shape” bullet.
+3. On the search page you can choose to consider just displacive distortions that move atoms (the default and what we’ll do here) or also consier occupational and magnetic distortions.
+Go to the “Method 3” heading, which allows you to “search over arbitrary k points for specified space group and lattice”, select point group mmm and select the “Specify a real-space sublattice of the parent lattice” bullet.
 Then enter the supercell basis (i.e. size and shape) as {(1 0 1),(0 2 0),(-1 0 1)}.
-Click the adjacent “OK” button to proceed.
+Click the adjacent “OK” button in the top of this page section to proceed.

-4. This new page contains a list of all possible distortions consistent with your constrains (supercell size/shape, point symmetry).
+4. This new page that opens contains a list of all possible distortions consistent with your choices (supercell size/shape, point symmetry).
 Only one of these distortions is realized in low-temperature LaMnO3.
-Select the one with space-group #62 and origin = (0,0,0), and click “OK”.
-This will open the “distortion” page in a new window.
+Select the one with space-group #62 and origin = (0,0,0) (it should be about halfway down), and click “OK” at the bottom of the list.
+This will open the “distortion” page in a new tab.

-5. On the “distortion” page, the “View distortion” option (selected by default) will allow you to visualize the distortion within an interactive Java applet in which each slider bar represents a unique symmetry mode.
-Just click “OK” to open the applet window.
+5. On the “distortion” page, the Save interactive distortion” option (selected by default) will allow you to visualize the distortion in isoviz with a slider bar for each unique symmetry mode.
+See link above for how to install isoviz.
 These symmetry-mode amplitudes will be the structural degrees of freedom that we refine in the steps below.
 Note that each mode amplitude is defined as the square root of the sum of the squares of all atomic displacements that it generates within the supercell (i.e. root-summed-squared displacement).
 The larger the amplitude, the greater the structural impact.
-Close the applet window when finished.
+Try playing with the various slider bars and see what structural distortions they create.
+You should notice that one mode amplitude (a single parameter) can move several atoms in the structure.
+Oxygen R4+ and M3- modes lead to coupled tilting of octahedra; M2+ leads to MnO6 bond lengths either expanding or contracting.

 6. Back on the “distortion” page, select the “TOPAS.STR” bullet and click “OK” to save this superstructure to a file called “lamno3_distorted.str” in the working directory on your local computer.